 As an example, we have used BDL in mice [5], a classic experimental model for secondary biliary fibrosis.
 BDL pathophysiology comprises proliferation of biliary epithelial cells (BECs), oval cells and HSCs, resulting in proliferating bile ductules, cholestasis, portal inflammation and fibrosis, causing secondary biliary cirrhosis, ultimately leading to liver failure.

-From 8 different time points of disease progression, we have collected more than 6,000 experimental data points, comprising immunohistochemistry, biochemistry and molecular profiling measures.
+We performed statistical analysis on the rich data set consisting of 8 different time points of disease progression, with more than 6,000 experimental data points, comprising immunohistochemistry, biochemistry and molecular profiling measures.

 Statistical methods have been applied to unravel robust interrelations in this complex data set.